-The Importance of the Sender Name
+The Importance of a Sender Name

-4. Making Corporate Sender Names Friendly
+4. Friendly Corporate Sender Names

-5. Combining Personal and Corporate Sender Names
+5. Individual and Company Names

 Including your business name alongside a personal name helps your recipients recognize the company while developing a personal connection with a representative from your business.

 Rather than having every email sender name read “Sierra Club”, they include the corresponding policy advocate whose cause is being championed in that email.
-It’s a personal touch that goes a long way; Sierra Club’s brand is not lost in translation and the individual who sent the email gains recognition.
+It’s a personal touch that goes a long way.
+Sierra Club’s brand is not lost in translation and the individual who sent the email gains recognition.

 The Sender Name: It Matters Where You’re From